How to Keep a Dog Calm During a Visit to the Groomer

 - Expose him to new people and dogs.

-While desensitizing should be a big help, your pup might need an additional nudge to feel comfortable at the groomer.
+While desensitizing should help, your pup might need an additional nudge to feel comfortable at the groomer.
 Counterconditioning is a type of training that involves replacing your dog's negative behavioral or emotional reaction with a positive one, and rewarding him with praise or treats when he responds well.
 For example, if a dog growls when a groomer touches him, work to replace his negative reaction with a positive one by giving him a treat or praise when he allows his groomer to step closer.
 Show your excitement when he doesn't growl at all.
 Gradually, have the groomer give him the treat instead of you.
 He will learn to associate the groomer's touch with getting a treat or praise.

 This won't happen overnight.
 But as you keep making a positive association with your pup's stressors, he should become more and more comfortable in those situations.